 How To Prepare

-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
-If your doctor told you to take your medicines on the day of surgery, use only a sip of water.
+- Follow the instructions exactly about when to stop eating and drinking.
+If you don't, your procedure may be canceled.
+If your doctor told you to take your medicines on the day of the procedure, take them with only a sip of water.

 How It Is Done